KomodoPlatform/dPoW/doc/bible.md

 - <b>xii.</b> Notarization funds, deposited on your NN keys by the Komodo team, are reserved for dPoW operations - it is strictly prohibited to transfer these funds or to use these for anything other than notarizations.
 At the end of the NN season or if you lose your spot, all NN funds must be returned to the Komodo team.
 Notaries are responsible for ensuring sufficient KMD is sent from main node to third party node for use in notarisation (funding for other chains will be provided by the Komodo Team).
 - <b>xiii.</b> Maintain respectful and civil communications with fellow Notary Node operators, and members of the Komodo Community.

+**Note:** _In some circumstances, non-DEV nodes could be assigned to participate in developer or security related tasks.
+Selection of these nodes will be based on operator experience, skillset and task specific requirements.
+With respect to ensuring dPoW remains operational, there is a limit of 4 nodes eligible for this assignment.
+Participation is voluntary.
+Operators who consent will receive no benefit to their score for their involvement, and accept the risk of losing potential end of season top 5 rank benefits if their scores suffers as a result of participating._

 ### NN Rights: